Ksonali99/Restaurant_DB_Project/README.md

 # 🍽️ Restaurant Database Analysis

 ## This project is all about explores and analyzes the restaurant_db dataset to uncover insights about menu items, orders, and customer behavior.
-This data has been taken from Maven Analytical website.
 📌 Objectives

 The project is divided into three main objectives: